 ▪ A Fort Mill resident is looking to rezone 40 acres along Merritt Road from industrial to residential use.
 The reason, according to information from the county, is "for personal finance and mortgage consolidation purposes."
 Two of the properties are residential but were zoned industrial when zoning districts began more than 30 years ago.
 A third property is a trucking and towing operation.

 The new zoning would allow single-family and apartment development.

 The properties are south of Merritt, up against Town of Fort Mill limits.

-▪ Siddhi Hotel Group comes back to county planners April 12 looking for a variance that would allow for two hotels on a Fort Mill property.
+▪ Siddhi Hotel Group came back to county planners April 12 looking for a variance that would allow for two hotels on a Fort Mill property.
 An almost four-acre property would be subdivided just off Carowinds Boulevard, west of Lakemont Boulevard, per the plan.
 But a lack of road frontage means a variance will be needed.

 The Greenville-based hotel group already announced a TownePlace Suites would go there.
 The property shares an entrance with Cracker Barrel, across from Quality Inn & Suites.
 Early drawings show two hotels, at 113 and 83 rooms.

 ▪ A new veterinary clinic is planned at 3463 Hwy.
 21 in the Fort Mill area.
 The site is less than two acres.
 It's part of an existing multi-tenant building that includes dental, financial, salon, fitness and retail services now.
 The 15,000-square-foot shopping center has a dozen spaces.